top of page

 Notes

-river, river, river was created within the container of re:FRAME, a collective of five choreographers who were based in the south working together to support artistic practice and disrupt US funding structures.
+river, river, river is a solo performance (45 minutes) that flows together embodied narratives of place, belonging, relationship to colonial history, art lineages, and mental health.
+It is part of a larger body of work that encapsulates a print publication and multiple installations. river, river, river was created within the container of re:FRAME, a collective of five choreographers who were based in the south working together to support artistic practice and disrupt US funding structures.

 re:FRAME has received support through the Contemporary Arts Center 2020-21 Commissioning Initiative with a grant from South Arts In partnership with the National Endowment for the Arts and the Louisiana Division of the Arts. re:FRAME was a 2022 finalist for the National Dance Project and received a National Performance Network Creation Fund grant, and support from the Platforms Fund, a collaborative effort of Antenna, Ashé Cultural Art Center, Junebug Productions, The Black School and the Andy Warhol Foundation.
-A portion of artist fees and donations are shared with Columbia Riverkeeper to support the effort to clean up Hanford. www.columbiariverkeeper.org

 Hanford is located on the ancestral lands of the Wanapum, Nez Perce, Yakama, and Umatilla Nations who continue to work to restore and preserve its vitality.
 Trisha Brown was born in Aberdeen, WA approximately 260 miles from Hanford.

-Audience responses to river, river, river Part 1 (2023)
+Audience responses to river, river, river :

 river, river, river is quite extraordinary and beautiful and brutal, smart, raw, and crafted.
 There are so many inlets for the audience while at the same time being rigorously inside an experimental dance form.”